arquitecturaaadcm/mapbakery.github.io/README.md

 ![OODA sketch](images/OODAoriginal.png)

-The nice thing of sketching your own version is that you get a whole lot ideas which you can map also very fast, like the following iterations:
+The nice thing of sketching your own version is that you get a whole lot ideas which you can map also very fast.
+And it's easy to get feedback on your ideas by showing them on Twitter.
+Like I did with the following iterations, I improved with the hel from [Ruth Malan](https://twitter.com/ruthmalan), [Tom Graves](https://twitter.com/tetradian) and [Oliver Baier](https://twitter.com/OliverBaier):

 ![OODA sketch](images/SODA.png)